-4. Milk Production:
+19. Increases Milk Production:

 This herb contains phyto-estrogen, which boosts milk production in lactating mothers.
 Several researchers have concluded that fenugreek can increase milk production by over 500% within 72 hours!
 A recommended remedy to increase milk production is to consume one capsule of fenugreek seeds three times a day.
 You should stop taking the herb once you’ve achieved the desired level of milk production.
 Fenugreek tea is well known to stimulate uterine contraction, which helps to speed up and ease childbirth.
-However, pregnant women should use this remedy for only after consulting with their doctor.
+However, pregnant women should use this remedy for only after consulting their doctors.

 Fenugreek aids in the prevention and treatment of painful kidney stones.
 It reduces calcification in the kidney and flushes it out through urine.

 - Otherwise, you can consume two teaspoons of fenugreek seeds three times a day along with herbal tea to nourish your body during an illness.

 Diosgenin, a compound found in fenugreek, is believed to have anti-carcinogenic properties, which may help to ward off cancer cells.
 The saponins present in fenugreek seeds inhibit bile salts re-absorption and toxins in the food to protect the colon mucous membranes from cancer.

-9. Improves Blood Circulation:
+24. Improves Blood Circulation:

 Fenugreek seeds are an amazing liver detoxifier.
 They purify the blood and prevent clotting of blood.
 It also benefits people suffering from hypertension.